s-jom/Hello-world/README.md

 # Hello-world
 testing
-hello i am jom this is my firstrepo and first branch
+hello i am jom this is my first repo and first branch